Ray9056/LIRI/README.md

 ## Spotify Search ##

-The `spotify-this-song` Will log the artist(s), the name of the track, the URL for a preview on Spotify, and the album.
+The `spotify-this-song` command will log the artist(s), the name of the track, the URL for a preview on Spotify, and the album.

 Example Use Case: `node liri.js spotify-this-song Billie Jean`